Skip to content

 Not so long ago, some pretty bizarre and even horrifying remedies were still being used to treat maladies ranging from acne to zoster.
 Bloodletting, mercury drinks, and even laying on the ground under a full moon were treatments that not only didn't raise eyebrows, they enjoyed a fervent following by practitioners and patients alike.
 However, among those ancient (and useless) remedies, some treatments are now actually recognized as safe and effective.

 The largest category of ancient remedies with modern applications has to be pharmaceutical treatments.
-While many, many medicines are derived from nature today, these treatments have been used for thousands of years:
+While many, many medicines are derived from nature today, the following treatments have been used for thousands of years:

 • Aspirin: willow bark’s salicylic acid, in use since ancient Egypt